What Are the Benefits of Forming a Tenants Committee?

 Have you asked these types of questions of your landlord but received little or no response?

-Unique Power of the Residents Committee
+Unique Power of the Tenants Association

 • Strength in numbers